Sleep-Promoting Interventions for Stroke Rehabilitation

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is the SIESTA-Rehab Protocol safe for humans?
+What prior data suggests that the SIESTA-Rehab Protocol is safe for stroke rehabilitation?

 Arun Jayaraman, PT, PhD